-- Migrate for Compute Engine is a product for migrating physical servers and virtual machines from on-premises and cloud environments to Google Cloud.
-Migrate for Compute Engine lets you migrate a virtual machine to Google Cloud in a few minutes, where the data is copied in the background but the virtual machines are completely operational.
+- Migrate to Virtual Machines is a product for migrating physical servers and virtual machines from on-premises and cloud environments to Google Cloud.
+Migrate to VMs lets you migrate a virtual machine to Google Cloud in a few minutes, where the data is copied in the background but the virtual machines are completely operational.

 - Storage Transfer Service lets you bring data to Cloud Storage from other cloud providers, online resources, or local data.

 - Transfer Appliance is a hardware appliance you can use to migrate large volumes of data (from hundreds of terabytes up to 1 petabyte) to Google Cloud without disrupting business operations.

 - BigQuery Migration Service is a comprehensive solution for migrating your data warehouse to BigQuery.